HomePropertiesRentalsGuides to FranceRegionsServicesForumsVersion FrançaiseNews

 Only those building works carried out by a building professional are eligible, so that if you have undertaken the works yourself, then you cannot obtain tax relief on the costs.

-The general evidence suggests that the French authorities are only prepared to accept invoices from France registered building professionals.
-This may be a moot legal point, as there are many commentators who consider that bon-fide invoices from companies registered elsewhere in the EU should also be permitted.
+The general evidence suggests that the French authorities are only prepared to accept invoices from building professionals registered in France for property sold in France.
+This may be a moot legal point, as there are many commentators who consider that bona-fide invoices from companies registered elsewhere in the EU should also be permitted.

-You will be required to produce invoices in support of any building costs.
+You will be required to produce the invoices in support of any building costs.
 In the event that these are not available then, provided you have owned the property for at least five years, the notaire is able to apply an allowance of 15% on the acquisition price against improvement works on a property (but not land).
+Note that this is the acquisition price, not the sale price.

 This concession applies even though you may not have actually carried out any major works.

-If the property has been previously rented out on a tenancy, and construction or renovation costs have already been granted specific relief against liability to income tax on the rental income, then these costs will not be eligible.
+If the property has been previously rented out on a tenancy, and construction or renovation costs have already been granted specific relief against liability to income tax on the rental income, then these costs cannot be taken into account.

 Indeed, it would appear that even those who have adopted the micro tax status for lettings (in which a standard allowance for costs is granted) would be ineligible to claim building costs against tax liability.